 But today's post is about your mom.
 No!
 Not your sweet, sweet mom.
 I mean, the other solution.
 You have a percentage chance to do an action.
 It starts at 60% and goes up by 1% for each point of ability score you have.
 Simple.
 You want more competence?
 Add your level too.

 Old school mutation: Your chance is expressed on a d6.
 Just like the elves get when they walk by secret doors.
-I like this one a lot.
+I like this one a lot, even though it merely masks the problem that is the central conceit of this blarg post.

 Oh, and feel free to flip these numbers to justify the title of this post.
 Like I flipped your mom last night, Trebek.